nanopb/nanopb/docs/reference.md

 ## Compilation options

+Compilation options affect the functionality included in the nanopb core C code.
-The following options can be specified in one of two ways:
+The options can be specified in one of two ways:

 1. Using the -D switch on the C compiler command line.
 2. Using a `#define` at the top of pb.h.

-> **NOTE:** You must have the same settings for the nanopb library and all code that includes nanopb headers.
+> **NOTE:** You must have the same compilation options for the nanopb library and all code that includes nanopb headers.

 * `PB_ENABLE_MALLOC`: Enable dynamic allocation support in the decoder.